danielnguyen/connectiq-apps/README.md

 # connectiq-apps
-A repository containing all of Danie's Garmin Connect IQ apps, widgets, data fields and faces.
+A repository containing all of Daniel's Garmin Connect IQ apps, widgets, data fields and faces.

 ## Watch Faces